 In ancient times, Paros was an important commercial and cultural center, mainly because of its strategic location, its ports and its fine white marble.
 Parian marble was much sought-after for its whiteness and many admirable artworks such as the world-famous Venus of Melos and the Nike of Samothrace were created with it.
 Today, several abandoned marble quarries and mines can be found on the island.
 There are many archaeological sites of interest on the island, including the Mycenean acropolis at Koukounaries, the temple of Apollo, the temple of Asclepios and the Necropolis near Paroikia.
 Today, however, Paros is primarily known as a popular tourist destination.

 Where to Stay Visit trivago for flight+hotel packages to Paros.
-For holidays in Paros and other destinations in Greece, visit TUI.Check out, compare prices and locations, and book your accommodation in Paros by using the special page at the most reliable search and booking engine of Booking.com!
+For holidays in Paros and other destinations in Greece, visit TUI.Check out, compare prices and locations, and book your accommodation in Paros by using the special page at the most reliable search and booking engine of Booking.com and/orHomes and Villas by Marriott Bonvoy.

 In Paroikia, houses are built in the traditional Cycladic style, with flat roofs, whitewash walls and blue-painted doors, window frames and shutters.
 Shadowed by plush vines, and surrounded by orange tree groves and gardens with pomegranates, the houses give the town a picturesque aspect.
 Above the central stretch of the seafront road, are the remains of a medieval castle, built of the marble remains of an ancient temple dedicated to Apollo.
 Similar traces of antiquity, in the shape of bas-reliefs, inscriptions, columns, and so on, are numerous.
 On a hillside in the southern outskirts of Paroikia on the left of the Paroikia – Alyki road are the remains of a temple dedicated to Asclepius.
 In addition, close to the modern port, the remains of an ancient cemetery are visible, having been discovered recently during non-archaeological excavations.
 Paroikia has a small yet very interesting archaeological museum housing some of the many local finds.